About Me

 - 2025-06: I’m honored to receive the prestigious Catacosinos Fellowship, awarded annually to outstanding PhD students at Stony Brook University - only three winners this year!

 - 2025-05: Two papers accepted to ACL 2025!
-Congrats to all collaborators!
 CalD, led by Chenlu and Prof. Ritwik Banerjee, proposes an efficient framework for detecting deviant or nuanced language using smaller models.
 RPA Evaluation, led by Chaoran, Bingsheng and Prof. Dakuo Wang, presents a comprehensive guideline for evaluating LLM-based role-playing agents.

 - 2024-07: My first-authored paper, TrojVLM, is accepted by ECCV 2024!
-We investigate the vulnerabilities in the generative capabilities of Vision-Language Models, with a focus on image captioning and visual question answering (VQA) tasks.
+We investigate the vulnerabilities in the generative capabilities of Vision-Language Models, and propose a backdoor training algorithm, with a focus on image captioning and visual question answering (VQA) tasks.

 - 2024-07: One paper is accepted by WACV 2025!